apptainer/singularity-userdocs/singularity_and_docker.rst

 Troubleshooting
 ---------------

-In making use of Docker and OCI images through Singularity the need to troubleshoot may arise.
+In making use of Docker and OCI images through apptainer the need to troubleshoot may arise.
 A brief compilation of issues and their resolution is provided here.

     1. Authentication issues

     Authentication is required to make use of Docker-style private images and/or private registries.
 Examples involving private images hosted by the public Docker Hub were :ref:`provided above <sec:using_prebuilt_private_images>`, whereas the NVIDIA GPU Cloud was used to :ref:`illustrate access to a private registry <sec:using_prebuilt_private_images_parivate_registries>`.
-Even if the intended use of containers is non-interactive, issues in authenticating with these image-hosting services are most easily addressed through use of the ``--docker-login`` option that can be appended to a Singularity ``pull`` request.
+Even if the intended use of containers is non-interactive, issues in authenticating with these image-hosting services are most easily addressed through use of the ``--docker-login`` option that can be appended to a apptainer ``pull`` request.
 As soon as image signatures and blobs start being received, authentication credentials have been validated, and the image ``pull`` can be cancelled.

     2. Execution mismatches

     Execution intentions are detailed through specification files - i.e., the ``Dockerfile`` in the case of Docker images.
 However, intentions and precedence aside, the reality of executing a container may not align with expectations.
-To alleviate this mismatch, use of ``singularity inspect --runscript <somecontainer>.sif`` details the *effective* runscript - i.e., the one that is actually being executed.
-Of course, the ultimate solution to this issue is to develop and maintain Singularity definition files for containers of interest.
+To alleviate this mismatch, use of ``apptainer inspect --runscript <somecontainer>.sif`` details the *effective* runscript - i.e., the one that is actually being executed.
+Of course, the ultimate solution to this issue is to develop and maintain apptainer definition files for containers of interest.

     3. More than one image in the OCI bundle directory